Xkernel: Principled Performance Tunability of Operating System Kernels: Case Studies

-\minisec{Collective tuning of interdependent \perfconsts} With \sysname, users can jointly tune multiple \perfconsts that collectively decide fine-grained behavior with transaction semantics (\S\ref{sec:design:api}).
 We demonstrate this capability by tuning the behavior of TCP CUBIC's HyStart delay-based congestion window.
 When a connection is in slow start, TCP CUBIC checks whether the current RTT exceeds a delay threshold computed from three \perfconsts (two defined as macros and one used as an operand in a shift operation).
 If the measured delay exceeds this threshold, CUBIC assumes congestion and exits slow start.
 The optimal threshold is highly dependent on RTT.
 With high RTTs, the current \perfconsts are overly sensitive and trigger premature slow-start exit; with low RTTs, they are too conservative and delay exiting slow start.
 These \perfconsts were introduced in 2008~\cite{TcpCubic-2008} and changed three times~\cite{TcpCubic-2011,TcpCubic-2014,TcpCubic-2019}.
 Prior work reported the importance of tuning them~\cite{Ha-08-CubicHybrid}, but they remain constants.

-We show end-to-end performance gains of tuning these \perfconsts\ collectively on NGINX, deployed as a web server for photo and video content~\cite{muralidhar-2014-f4}.
 We first ran a microbenchmark to understand scaling factors (SFs) under different RTTs.
 To provide sufficient room for the scaling factor to take effect under high RTT, we change \HystartDelayMaxTt\ from 16$ms$ to 32$ms$.
 We find that SF=1 significantly reduces tail latency for slow flows, but increases tail latency for fast flows compared to SF=3 (default).
 Based on this observation, we implement a selective tuning policy that dynamically adjusts the SF of TCP Cubic for flows with long RTT (Figure~\ref{fig:xk-program-example-user}).

+We show performance gains of tuning these \perfconsts\ collectively on NGINX, deployed as a web server for photo and video content~\cite{muralidhar-2014-f4}.
 We run a mixed workload of concurrent 20$ms$ and 80$ms$ flows, representing fast and slow connections.
 As shown in Figure~\ref{fig:cases:nginx}, \sysname achieves a significant FCT reduction (81\% at P99.99) for long-RTT flows while maintaining performance parity for short-RTT flows.

 \if 0 We show end-to-end performance gains of tuning these \perfconsts{} collectively on NGINX, deployed as a web server for photo and video content~\cite{muralidhar-2014-f4}.
 We ran a mixed workload of concurrent 20$ms$ and 80$ms$ flows, representing fast and slow connections.
 We first set \HystartDelayMaxTt{} to 32$ms$ to provide sufficient room for the scaling factor to take effect under high RTT scenarios.
 Then, we consider two static configurations of the scaling factor.
 Figure~\ref{fig:cases:nginx}(b) reveals a performance crossover of Vanilla Cubic (SF=3): lower flow completion time (FCT) for short RTTs, whereas a reduced value (SF=1) proves superior only for long RTTs.
 We implement a selective tuning policy that dynamically adjusts the scaling factor (SF) of TCP Cubic for flows with long RTT (Figure~\ref{fig:xk-program-example-user}).
 As shown in Figure~\ref{fig:cases:nginx}(b), \sysname achieves a significant FCT reduction (81\% at P99.99) for long-RTT flows while maintaining performance parity for short-RTT flows. \fi